 Who is eligible for an assessment?

-The home energy assessment is a free visual inspection that determines the ways you use energy in your home.
-An energy advisor will collect information about your home’s energy use by taking a look at your heating system (e.g. furnace or boiler), cooling system (air conditioner), water heater and attic, if accessible.
+The home energy assessment is a free visual inspection of your home.
+An energy advisor will collect information about your home's energy users by taking a look at your heating system (e.g. furnace or boiler), cooling system (air conditioner), water heater and appliances.
 The energy advisor will then provide you with personalized recommendations identifying additional ways to save energy and money.
 During the assessment, the energy advisor may install the following energy-saving products:

-There are two lighting options available through the assessment, which one should I choose?
+There are many thermostat options available through the assessment, which one should I choose?

 During the appointment, the energy advisor will attempt to install the products when possible to maximize your energy savings.
 There are some restrictions on where the energy-saving products may be installed, which the energy advisor will discuss with you during your appointment.
+Products must be installed by the energy advisor, and the energy advisor will not move furniture.
 The energy advisor will not install the energy-saving products if they are not confident they can install them safely or without damaging property.
+LED bulbs will be installed only in fixtures with existing incandescent or halogen bulbs that are in use for at least two hours per day.
+Power strips must be installed by the energy advisor directly into a grounded outlet.

 Who will perform the assessment?